• Phed Mark London: A Spicy Thai Pop-Up Experience

 It’s almost outrageous to think a bunch of onions, wine, good stock and gruyère (or in this case Comté cheese) with a bit of bread chucked in can give you a life-changing moment.
 It is both a fortunate and unfortunate fact that it can.

-The warm beetroot salad was the surprise of the meal.
+Warm beetroot salad: the surprise of the meal.
 Moreish, plated to invite mopping up all the sauce atop the beets.
-Finely sliced green apple and toasted almond flakes, of which I’m not normally fond of on my much preferred single-ingredient salad.
-However, here it left the palate yearning – as a well thought out starter should.
-For the same price, it didn’t leave a bitter taste or desire to start again, as the soup did.
-Neither were inexpensive for a chain restaurant starter.
+Finely sliced green apple with toasted almond flakes; which I’m not normally fond of.
+I’ve a preference for single-ingredient salads.
+However, it’s executed beautifully here.
+For the same price as the soup, it doesn’t leave a bitter taste.
+Neither are inexpensive for a chain restaurant starter.

 • Corn-fed roasted chicken from Northern France, slathered in butter, roasted with fresh garlic, rosemary and thyme.
 Perfect for one.
 Served with free-flowing fries.